aikusoni/study-k8s-fcos-on-qemu/README.md

 # Run k8s cluster on local machine

 ## Overview
+- This is my study project to run k8s cluster on my local machine.

+## Specifications
-This project is to run k8s cluster on macbook pro (m3).
+- This project is to run k8s cluster on macbook pro (m3).

-The k8s cluster is running on fedora core os that is running on qemu.
+- The k8s cluster is running on fedora core os that is running on qemu.

-This is my study project to run k8s cluster on my local machine.
-The k8s nodes are communicating with each other through wireguard vpn.
+- The k8s nodes are communicating with each other through wireguard vpn.

 ## Running Sequence
 ```sh